 Welcome to the Georgetown REU Site in Materials Physics!

 Undergraduate students are invited to apply for a 10-week summer research program to engage in a focused research project in materials physics, working closely with a faculty mentor and other researchers.
-Taking advantage of Georgetown's location in the nation's capital, this REU program will also feature a science-and-society component to encourage students to explore the connection between scientific research and the world outside the laboratory.
-In addition, REU participants will join other physics and chemistry undergraduates in a variety of professional development workshops and social and networking activities.
+Taking advantage of Georgetown's location in the nation's capital, this REU program also features a science-and-society component that allows students to explore the connection between scientific research and the world outside the laboratory.
+In addition, REU participants join other physics and chemistry undergraduates in a variety of professional development workshops and social and networking activities.
 This program is funded by the National Science Foundation and Georgetown University.

 Research Projects in Materials Physics